 Step 1: Update and improve your cornerstones

-Your cornerstone content consists of the most important articles on your site.: the ones you want people to read; the ones you want to rank with in Google.
-For all cornerstones, you should check the box in the snippet preview meta box.
+Your cornerstone content consists of the most important articles on your site: the ones you want people to read; the ones you want to rank with in Google.
+For all cornerstone content articles, you should check the box in the Yoast snippet preview meta box.

 Step 2: Link to those cornerstones!